-Saudi minister says allies ‘on board’ in Qatar negotiations
+Saudi foreign minister says allies ‘on board’ as resolution of Qatar dispute nears

 A resolution of the Gulf diplomatic crisis is in sight, with all nations involved "on board" and final agreement expected soon, Saudi Foreign Minister Prince Faisal bin Farhan said Saturday.

 In an interview with AFP conducted in Bahrain, the top Saudi diplomat also insisted that Gulf states must be fully consulted if the incoming US administration revives a nuclear deal with Iran.